ROS1 is a therapeutic target in NSCLC, with gene fusions occurring in 1–2%

 Patients with ROS1+ NSCLC require an effective treatment with both systemic and central nervous system (CNS) activity3–6

-of patients with ROS1+ NSCLC have CNS metastases at diagnosis3,4
+of patients with advanced ROS1+ NSCLC have CNS metastases at

-patients CNS is the first and only site of progression3
+of patients have CNS as their first and only site of progression3,7

-The most common sites of metastasis for patients with all types of stage IV lung cancer7
+The most common sites of metastasis for patients with all types of stage IV lung cancer8

 Despite advances in therapy for ROS1+ NSCLC, additional treatment options are needed to improve clinical outcomes3

-High quality molecular testing, such as FISH and NGS, is needed to confirm patients with actionable ROS1 gene fusions8
+High-quality molecular testing, such as FISH and NGS, is needed to confirm patients with actionable ROS1 gene fusions9

-- NGS is emerging as a technology with the sensitivity and accuracy necessary to identify all ROS1 fusions with a single test8,12–18
+- NGS is emerging as a technology with the sensitivity and accuracy necessary to identify all ROS1 gene fusions with a single test9,13–19

-Genetic rearrangements leading to constitutive expression of ROS1 have been identified in a number of tumour types, including NSCLC19–21
+Genetic rearrangements leading to constitutive expression of ROS1 have been identified in a number of tumour types, including NSCLC20–22

-In ROS1+ NSCLC, the ROS1 gene undergoes a chromosomal rearrangement, resulting in the fusion of the tyrosine kinase domain of ROS1 with one of several partner proteins21
+In ROS1+ NSCLC, the ROS1 gene undergoes a chromosomal rearrangement, resulting in the fusion of the tyrosine kinase domain of ROS1 with one of several partner proteins22

-The resulting ROS1-fusion kinases are constitutively activated to trigger growth and survival signalling pathways that drive cellular proliferation21
+The resulting ROS1-fusion kinases are constitutively activated to trigger growth and survival signalling pathways that drive cellular proliferation22

 CNS, central nervous system; FISH, fluorescence in situ hybridisation; IHC, immunohistochemistry; NGS, next-generation sequencing; NSCLC, non-small cell lung cancer; RT-PCR, reverse transcription polymerase chain reaction.